havarddj/typst-preview.el/README.md

 typst-preview.el
 ==========

-*Warning*: This is work in progress, and is currently quite janky.
-Shutdown and startup is not very graceful, and it doesn\'t know how to work with multiple documents simultaneously.
-But the basic functionality is there.
+*Warning*: This is work in progress and quite rough around the edges, but the basic functionality is there.

 Live preview of typst files inside emacs!
 Building on [typst-preview](https://github.com/Enter-tainer/typst-preview), which